Mark Viduka: Personal life

 Viduka and his wife Ivana have three sons together: Joseph (born November 2002), Lucas (born September 2006) and Oliver (born May 2008).
 His father Joe immigrated to Australia from Croatia in the 1960s, and Croatian footballer and Ballon d'Or winner Luka Modrić is his cousin.

 Viduka currently lives in Zagreb, where he owns a coffee shop and enjoys making coffee.
+Viduka is fluent in Croatian.

 Viduka had a song written about him by English singer/songwriter and Middlesbrough fan Alistair Griffin (who also previously co-wrote the football song recorded by Terry Venables).
 The song lyrics were written to the tune of Leonard Cohen's "Hallelujah".
 Middlesbrough manager Gareth Southgate embraced the tune as a way of raising money for his chosen charity, Macmillan Cancer Support.
 Leonard Cohen gave permission for the song to be released as a charity download single.

 Viduka was a huge AC Milan fan as a kid as he grew up watching Marco van Basten, Frank Rijkaard and Ruud Gullit.

-Viduka has been a member of Melbourne City FC since its inaugural season.
+Viduka has been a member of Melbourne City FC (formerly Melbourne Heart) since its inaugural season.
 He is affectionately referred to by his nicknames "V-Bomber" and "Big Dukes" in Australia.